What is a Simile? Transcript (Spanish and English Subtitles Available. Click HERE for the Spanish Transcript)

-Why does it matter that Crane uses so many similes?
+So, why does it matter that Crane uses so many similes?
 This is a story apparently about the impersonality of the ocean--about how nature is indifferent to the fate of the men who are trying to row a boat from the scene of their shipwreck to shore.
 They row through miles of cold and inhospitable ocean, but the story is as much about their human warmth for each other, how they bond together in the little boat over the course of this harrowing experience.

+Similes are a way that meaning too is made--not found in the world out there.
+They capture how meaning is generated by human activities of mind.
+By suffusing the story with similes, Crane's story pulls back from being a nihilistic portrayal of cold, hard, impersonal, and literal reality.
 The many similes give even a story apparently about nature's indifference to humans a level of humanity, of meaning making, that is summed up in the story's final line: "The men who survive," Crane writes, "feel that they can now serve as interpreters of the ocean's power and force."

 Further Resources for Teachers:

-As its title suggests, Ernest Hemingway's short story "Hills Like White Elephants" offers opportunities to practice not only identifying similes but also explaining how they function.
-The woman in that story is intent on explicitly directing the man to see their surrounding environment in a certain way.
-They might discuss how why she would want to insist on this simile and what it might mean for the man not to see those hills as she does.
+Writing Prompt #1: The woman in Hemingway's story is intent on explicitly directing the man to see their surrounding environment in a certain way.
+Why would she want to insist on this simile?
+What it might mean for the man not to see those hills "like" she does?

 Writing Prompt #2: Identify the similes in Keats' poem.
 How do the comparisons work to convey both the experience of reading George Chapman's translations of The Iliad and The Odyssey?
 How does it shed light on who Chapman is for Keats?
 How does it shed light on who Homer is for Keats?